#SouthernCharm Cameran Eubanks Lashes Out On #Instagram

 Cameran Eubanks of Southern Charm must have expected that during her pregnancy she would get advice on her eating habits, including criticism of her fast food habit.
 But Cameran says that the obsession with the manner in which she is going to feed her daughter has gotten crazy.

-So Cameran Eubanks took to Instagram to tell all to her overly concerned fans.
+So, Cameran Eubanks took to Instagram to tell all to her overly concerned fans.

 “First of all, it is none of your dang business how I plan to feed my child.
 But to answer everyone’s question so that they will shut their yappers, yes, of course, I plan on breastfeeding my child.”